-- Including: turnover (2015-2018), number of employees, email, address, telephone number, management, etc.
+- Including: sales (2015-2018), number of employees, e-mail, address, telephone number, management, etc.

 - Free preview file available on request

 An important task in planning is the optimal positioning of containers and operating equipment in logistics and production halls – the solution to a space problem.
 Until now, prototypes of the objects in question have been used in planning to test the effect of space under real conditions – a complex procedure, because the prototypes first had to be manufactured.
 Thanks to AR application, this will no longer be necessary in the future.